isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 Looking at the Linux kernel source, we can find the general structure of Kleiman's design, even if the complexity and richness of the Linux kernel obscure most of it.
 The Linux kernel has a wealth of file system types, and added also a lot of functionality that wasn't present in BSD 40 years ago.
-So we find a lot more structures and syscalls, implementing namespaces, quotas, attributes, read-only modes, directory name caches and so on.
+So we find a lot more structures and system calls, implementing namespaces, quotas, attributes, read-only modes, directory name caches, and other things.

 ## The file